OpenImageDebugger/OpenImageDebugger/README.md

 ## Features

+* GUI interactivity:
-* GUI interactivity: Scroll to zoom, left click+drag to move the buffer around.
+    * Scroll to zoom, left click+drag to move the buffer around;
+    * Rotate buffers 90&deg; clockwise or counterclockwise;
+    * Press "Ctrl+L" to zoom into any arbitrary pixel location;
 * Buffer values: Zoom in close enough to see the numerical values of the buffer.
 * Auto update: Whenever a breakpoint is hit, the buffer view is automatically